 Standing at the crossroad between France and Germany, Strasbourg was long a major commercial center.
 It was governed by the Bishop of Strasbourg until the 12th century when citizens rebelled against the bishop’s rule.
 Thus, Strasbourg became a free imperial city.
 Over the ensuing centuries, the control of Alsace’s capital shifted between France and its rival to the East.
 The city only became a part of France at the end of 1944.
 In 1992 Strasbourg became the de facto capital of the European Union (alongside Brussels and Luxembourg), cementing its prominent place in the continent’s heart.

 Ping-ponged between France and Germany, Strasbourg is influenced by both cultures.
 The city’s historic core, Grande Île, is a peculiar mixture of Black Forest half-timbered houses and French-styled mansions.
-At its centre, Cathédrale Notre-Dame, the masterpiece of medieval times, soars up to the sky.
-In term of local cuisine, the people of Strasbourg love sauerkraut and beer as much as they love foie gras and fine wine.
-Additionally, Strasbourg is also home to one of the earliest and most charming Chrismas markets in Europe.
+At its center, Cathédrale Notre-Dame, the masterpiece of medieval times, soars up to the sky.
+In terms of local cuisine, the people of Strasbourg love sauerkraut and beer as much as they love foie gras and fine wine.
+Additionally, Strasbourg is also home to one of the earliest and most charming Christmas markets in Europe.